The Best Time to Buy a Lawn Mower

 Most seasonal items are cheapest when demand is at its lowest, and lawn mowers are no exception.
-Therefore, the best time to buy a lawn mower is September and into early fall, after the busy summer season has ended.
+Therefore, the best time to buy a lawn mower is in September and early fall, after the busy summer season has ended.

 Why September Is the Best Time to Buy

-Lawn mowers take up a lot of space on the sales floor, and most stores don't have the space to store their unsold mowers until next year.
+Lawnmowers take up a lot of space on the sales floor, and most stores don't have the space to store their unsold mowers until next year.
 This means all of those leftover mowers need to go by the end of mowing season.

 Other Ways to Save